yuvalif/sawl/README.md

           [-o do not perform TCP/UDP processing]
           [-v print version and exit]
 ```
+Alternatively, following script: `run_sawl.sh` may be used, where configuration will be coming from a file: `sawl.conf`.
+If the script is used, the log will be written to `/var/log/sawl.log` and not to screen.

 ## Building
 In order to build, use `make`, however, software has dependencies with following libraries:
 * libpcap (for reading packets from the interface).
 On Redhat/Centos/Fedora etc. systems use: `sudo yum install libpcap-devel`